About

 Cookie Butter Cold Brew Coffee

-• Fill the serving glass with ice.
-Fill the glass 1/2 way up with cold brew coffee.
+• Fill 4 serving glasses with ice.
+Fill each of the glasses ½ way up with cold brew coffee, about 1 cup per glass.
 Add a splash of water (optional).

-• Top it with the cookie butter creamer (to taste).
+• Top it with ¼ cup cookie butter creamer, or more to taste.
 Stir and serve.
 Enjoy!

 “This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.”